-Transfer ATP is an online program required for transfer students with at least 24 earned hours from another accredited post-secondary institution.
-The online orientation provides information regarding what to expect as a transfer student.
+Transfer ATP Online is a required program for transfer students with at least 24 earned hours from another accredited post-secondary institution.
+Transfer ATP Online provides information regarding what to expect as a transfer student.
 This includes policies, procedures, academic departments, student services, and more.
-All transfer students are required to complete the online ATP in order to register for classes.
-Once students have successfully completed the ATP process, they are able to contact an advisor and receive assistance with choosing and registering for classes via phone, e-mail, or in person.
+All transfer students are required to complete Transfer ATP Online in order to register for classes.
+Once students have successfully completed the ATP process, they are able to contact an advisor and receive assistance with choosing and registering for classes via phone.
+Email, or in person.